SWIFTSIM/SWIFT/examples/Planetary/DemoImpactInitCond/README.md

 The resulting initial conditions are used by the DemoImpact example.
 See its README.md for more info, and to run the impact simulation.

-The set up for these planets and the collision scenario is described in [3 (see S2 and Fig. A1, etc)].
-These bodies use ANEOS equations of state that include entropy information, so for settling simulations the entropy of each particle can be kept fixed to ensure adiabatic settling without viscosity heating etc.
+The set up for these planets and the collision scenario is described in [3] (see S2 and Fig. A1, etc).
+These bodies use ANEOS equations of state that include entropies, so for settling simulations the entropy of each particle can be kept fixed to ensure adiabatic settling without viscosity heating etc.

-The resolution, set by the number of ~equal-mass particles, can be controlled by the `N` variables at the start of the scripts, with examples included for 10^5, 10^6 (default), and 10^7 particles.
+The resolution, set by the number of ~equal-mass particles, can be controlled by the `N` variables at the start of the scripts, with examples included for 10^5 (default), 10^6, and 10^7 particles.
 In the .yml input files for different resolutions, in addition to the different file names, the gravitational softening set by max_physical_baryon_softening is set to approximately the minimum inter-particle separation.
 See the planetary and other sections of the